 If you only have 30 minutes each week to devote to the e-course, but the program REQUIRES you to contribute 3 hours/day, then it’s probably not going to be the right fit.
 Look at what the program’s time commitment is and check in with how that fits for your lifestyle, and if you’re willing to make adjustments here and there to make it work or if the program will let you go at your own pace.

-For example, in the Biz Bestie program, you’ll want to make the most of each of the 12 weeks, so I encourage you to set aside more time each week—but on the other hand, when you take my other programs (like Goodbye 9 to 5 and Set Yourself Up For Freelancing Success), you can truly go at your own pace for them and spend as much or as little time as you like, because you have lifetime access to them.
+For example, in the Biz Bestie program, you’ll want to make the most of each of the 8 weeks, so I encourage you to set aside more time each week—but on the other hand, when you take my other programs (like Goodbye 9 to 5 and Pitching Clients 101), you can truly go at your own pace for them and spend as much or as little time as you like, because you have lifetime access to them.

 Question #5 to Ask Before Buying An Online Course: How much is learning this skill/knowledge worth to me?